Travel

 History

-Basholi Fort is a testament to the once-flourishing Basholi principality, which rose to prominence under the rule of the Dogra kings during the 17th and 18th centuries.
-Basholi was founded by Raja Bhupat Pal (circa 1635–1665 AD) and became an important center for art, culture, and governance.
+Basholi Fort is closely tied to the rise of the Basholi principality, which flourished under the Dogra rulers during the 17th and 18th centuries.
+The town itself was founded by Raja Bhupat Pal around the mid-1600s and soon grew into a vibrant center of administration, culture, and art.

-The fort itself was built primarily as a defensive stronghold to guard the principality from invasions, especially from neighboring hill states and Mughal incursions.
-Basholi prospered under Raja Kirpal Pal and later Raja Amrit Pal, who also patronized the famous Basholi school of miniature painting.
+The fort was primarily built as a defensive structure, designed to protect the kingdom from invasions—especially from nearby hill states and occasional Mughal threats.
+Under rulers like Raja Kirpal Pal and Raja Amrit Pal, Basholi reached new heights, particularly in art.
+This period also saw the flourishing of the famous Basholi School of Miniature Painting, known for its bold colors and expressive style.

 Architecture